jumutc/SALSA.jl/docs/source/algorithms.rst

 Algorithms
 ==========

 This part of the package provides a description, API and references to the implemented core algorithmic schemes (solvers) available in the SALSA package.
-Every algorithm can be supplied to ``salsa`` subroutines either directly (see :func:`salsa`) or passed within ``SALSAModel``.
+Every algorithm can be supplied as a type to ``salsa`` subroutines  either directly (see :func:`salsa`) or passed within ``SALSAModel``.
+Please refer to :doc:`Classification <classification>` section for examples.
 Another available API is shipped with direct calls to algorithmic schemes.
 The latter is the most primitive and basic way of using SALSA package.

 Available high-level API